 SoFi Invest focuses on three main categories; Active Investing, Automated Investing, and Crypto.

-Each of these play unique roles in SoFi's offering and have helped it earn its large following.
+Each of these plays a unique role in SoFi's offering and havs helped it earn the large following it has today.

 With Active Investing, there are absolutely no account minimums or those lousy account fees that have discouraged so many investors.
 This alone is something to be excited about!

 SoFi Invest also offers its version of fractional shares in what it calls Stock Bits.
 With Stock Bits, you can invest in dollar amounts instead of numbers of shares.
 This means that instead of putting forward the full price of a share, you can specify a dollar amount.

 However, not all companies are available for Stock Bits, but it does have 43 of the most common to pick from.

 But still, the point is this, you can invest as low as $1 into companies that otherwise would be very expensive to buy.